CadenFinley/web_scraper/README.md

-Design for Dr. Monty Lynn for private use
+Designed for Dr. Monty Lynn for private use

 ```bash